Events and Entertainment Management BA (Hons)

 Teaching and learning

-A wide range of teaching and learning strategies are adopted, which normally include:
+We use a wide range of teaching and learning strategies including:

 - lectures, including invited speakers